Hastings-on-Hudson, New York

 Hastings-on-Hudson is a village in Westchester County located in the southwestern part of the town of Greenburgh in the state of New York, United States.
-It is located on the eastern bank of the Hudson River, approximately 20 mi north of midtown Manhattan in New York City, and is served by a stop on the Metro-North Hudson Line.
+It is a suburb of New York City, located approximately 20 mi north of midtown Manhattan, and is served by a stop on the Metro-North Hudson Line.
 To the north of Hastings-on-Hudson is the village of Dobbs Ferry, to the south, the city of Yonkers, and to the east unincorporated parts of Greenburgh.
 As of the 2020 US Census, it had a population of 8,590.
-The town lies on U.S. Route 9, "Broadway", along with the Saw Mill River Parkway and I-287.
+The town lies on U.S. Route 9, "Broadway" and the Saw Mill River Parkway.

 History

 The area that is now Hastings-on-Hudson and Dobbs Ferry was the primary settlement of the Weckquaesgeek Algonquian people, who called the community Wysquaqua.
 In the summer, the Weckquaesgeeks camped at the mouth of the ravine running under the present Warburton Avenue Bridge.
 There they fished, swam and collected oysters and clamshells used to make wampum.
 On the level plain nearby (which is now Maple Avenue), they planted corn and possibly tobacco.

 The findings of large numbers of artifacts have suggested that there was significant tribal activity in the confluence of Factory Brook and Scheckler's Brook just behind what is now the Cropsey Studio, but the interest in the site failed to generate any archeological inquiry.